2015 Anglers in Action, LLC.

--Any person who has been disqualified from any prior tournament may be subject to being refused
+Any person who has been disqualified from any prior tournament may be subject to being refused entry into tournament.

--Entry form with complete entry fee must be received before fishing.
+Entry form with complete entry fee must be received before fishing.
 No refunds or substitution of entry fees will be allowed.

 PERMITTED FISHING AREAS & HOURS:

 There is no formal launch site, contestants may leave from any launch site on the tournament day, but may not begin casting until

 TACKLE & EQUIPMENT:

--All fishing will be done with a rod and reel and artificial lures only.
-The use of pork rinds is
+All fishing will be done with a rod and reel and artificial lures only.
+The use of pork rinds is acceptable.

--No trailering of boats.
+No trailering of boats to weigh-in.
 You must come to the weigh-in by water.

--Each contestant is allowed to have 2 fish in their possession at any time during the tournament.
+Each contestant is allowed to have no more than 2 fish in their possession at any time during the tournament.

-Fish entered into the bi-hourly contest do not carry over from hour to hour.
+Fish entered into the bi-hourly contest do not carry over from time slot to time slot.
 Only the largest fish

 per contestant is eligible to win an overall prize.